What are the challenges of aging?

 - Have no more than one alcoholic beverage in a 24-hour period.

-- Exercise regularly, maintaining the triad of weight-bearing, aerobic, and balance activities.
+- Exercise regularly with weight-bearing, maintaining the triad of weight-bearing, aerobic, and balance activities.

 - Maintain a comfortable weight.